 The above-mentioned information is subject to audit.
 Operators using the captured CO_2 should state how the CO_2 that is replaced was previously generated and declare, in writing, that due to the replacement, emissions of that quantity are avoided.
-The evidence must enable auditors to verify whether the requirements of Directive 2018/2001 are met, including whether er emissions are actually avoided.
+The evidence must enable auditors to verify whether the requirements of Directive 2018/2001 as amended by Directive 2023/2413 are met, including whether emissions are actually avoided.